 Image

 Mobile Image

-Post hoc analysis, RS, LOCF, (n=35 patients with LDI >0 at baseline): Total resolution defined as LDI=0 in patients who at baseline had at least 1 digit affected and with a difference in circumference ≥10% compared with the opposite digit LDI >0.
+Post hoc analysis, RS, LOCF (n=35 patients with LDI >0 at baseline): Total resolution defined as LDI=0 in patients who at baseline had at least 1 digit affected and with a difference in circumference ≥10% compared with the opposite digit LDI >0.

 • 34% of CIMZIA patients and 33% of placebo patients had dactylitis at baseline4

-• Pre-specified secondary end point was “Change from baseline in LDI at Weeks 12 and 24 (other timepoints were exploratory)”
+• Prespecified secondary end point was change from baseline in LDI at Weeks 12 and 24 (other time points were exploratory)

 • Limitations of OLE data include potential bias due to open-label treatment and lack of long-term placebo control beyond Week 24

-• This subgroup analysis is a post hoc analysis of the CZP 200 mg study arm of RAPID-PsA.
+analysis of the CIMZIA 200 mg study arm of RAPID-PsA.
 The RAPID-PsA study was not powered for this subgroup analysis, nor was the analysis error controlled.
 Therefore, these results should be interpreted with caution, and the data observed in this subgroup cannot be regarded as statistically significant

+Image